opf/helm-charts/charts/openproject/README.md

 By default, the helm chart will target the latest stable major release.
 You can define a custom [supported docker tag](https://hub.docker.com/r/openproject/community/) using `image.tag`.
 Override container registry and repository using `image.registry` and `image.repository`, respectively.

+Please make sure to use the `-slim` variant of OpenProject, as the all-in-one container is adding unnecessary services and will not work as expected with default options such as operating as a non-root user.

 **HTTPS mode**